-Buy a VPN service and you'll probably expect access to some carefully designed network of managed servers, smartly linked via highly secure protocols to prevent unauthorised access to your traffic.
+Buy a VPN service and you'll probably expect access to some carefully managed network of high-powered servers, smartly linked via highly secure protocols to block all unauthorized access to your traffic.

 Hola isn't like that at all.

-The Israeli company describes its offering as a "community powered (Peer-to-Peer) VPN" which routes your traffic through other user's computers, rather than the usual proxy servers.
-In theory this can improve anonymity and make it more difficult for Hola to be detected and blocked, although sites like Netflix often manage this anyway.
+The Israeli company describes its offering as a "community powered (Peer-to-Peer) VPN" which routes your traffic through other user's computers, rather than its own servers.
+In theory this can improve anonymity and make it more difficult for Hola to be detected and blocked.

 - Want to try Hola?
 Check out the website here

 The service doesn't work as a system-level VPN, either, and can't protect all your device traffic.
 It installs as a browser or a browser add-on, and is mostly for unblocking websites which you wouldn't normally be able to reach.

 Hola does have some major plus points.
 In particular, it's entirely free for non-commercial use, with no bandwidth or data caps – you can just install it and go.